Self-Defense in Massachusetts

 The doctrine has grown in the two decades since, and the current contours matter to any real case:

 The “first aggressor” includes the first to escalate to deadly force.
 The term is not limited to whoever threw the first punch.
-It reaches the person who first escalated a non-deadly confrontation into a deadly one by the threat or use of deadly force.
+It extends to the person who first escalated a non-deadly confrontation into a deadly one by the threat or use of deadly force.
 Commonwealth v.
 Chambers, 465 Mass.
 520, 528 to 530 (2013); Commonwealth v.
 Souza, 492 Mass.
 615 (2023).
 So even where it is undisputed that the defendant swung first with his fists, Adjutant evidence can still be admissible on the separate question of who first reached for the knife or the gun.

 The whole incident, not just the opening move, can come in.
 Where the victim initiated the violence, the entirety of the violent event the victim began is potentially admissible, so the jury sees a full picture rather than a fragment.
 Commonwealth v.
 Deconinck, 480 Mass.
 254, 263 (2018); Souza, 492 Mass. at 617.